 List of Artifacts in Biblical Archaeology: Khirbet Qeiyafa Ostracon

 On the ostracon are five lines written in ink, from left to right, in the Hebrew language, in a Proto-Canaanite alphabet.
-The inscription on the pottery includes a number of terms such as “don’t Does” and “slave”, which were unique at that time only to Hebrew, and not to any other similar language, such as Ugaritic and more.
-Therefore, this ostracon is considered the oldest pottery written in the Hebrew language, proof of the existence of a Hebrew script as early as the end of the 11th century BCE – early 10th century BCE and a contradiction to the claim that was accepted by many archaeologists before its discovery that the Bible couldn’t have been written before about 700 BCE, due to the lack of an epigraphic find, from the time of King David for example, indicating the existence of a Hebrew script.
+The inscription on the pottery includes several terms such as “don’t Do” and “slave,” which were unique at that time only to Hebrew and not to any other similar language, such as Ugaritic and more.
+Therefore, this ostracon is considered the oldest pottery written in the Hebrew language, proof of the existence of a Hebrew script as early as the end of the 11th century BCE – early 10th century BCE and a contradiction to the claim that many archaeologists accepted before its discovery that the Bible couldn’t have been written before about 700 BCE, due to the lack of an epigraphic find, from the time of King David for example, indicating the existence of a Hebrew script.

 List of Artifacts in Biblical Archaeology: Bubastite Portal

-The Bubastite Portal gate is located in Karnak, within the Precinct of Amun-Re temple complex, between the temple of Ramesses III and the second pylon.
-It records the conquests and military campaigns in c.925 BCE of Shoshenq I, of the Twenty-second Dynasty.
-Shoshenq has been identified with the biblical Shishaq, such that the relief is also known as the Shishak Inscription or Shishaq Relief.
+The Bubastite Portal gate is located in Karnak, within the Precinct of the Amun-Re temple complex, between the temple of Ramesses III and the second pylon.
+It records the conquests and military campaigns in the twenty-second Dynasty c.925 BCE of Shoshenq I. Shoshenq has been identified with the biblical Shishaq, such that the relief is also known as the Shishak Inscription or Shishaq Relief.

-This inscription is in Egyptian hieroglyphics carries a long list of places in the Land of Israel.
-The inscription describes the actions of Shoshenq I, king of Egypt, in a military campaign in the Land of Israel that took place mainly in the area of the Kingdom of Israel, in the Negev, and in other areas, some with Hebrew names.
+This inscription is in Egyptian hieroglyphics and carries a long list of places in the Land of Israel.
+The inscription describes the actions of Shoshenq I, king of Egypt, in a military campaign in the Land of Israel that took place mainly in the Kingdom of Israel, in the Negev, and other areas, some with Hebrew names.

-Also mentioned in the list of Shishak cities in the Kingdom of Judah such as Givon and Ayalon.
-Many signs of destruction from these years were found in many cities in the country (including Lachish and Beit Tzur which were part of the Kingdom of Judah, Beit Shean, and Megiddo, where a fragment of a stele with his name and title, and additional evidence of invasion) was discovered, and many archaeologists attribute the signs of destruction to this journey.
+Also mentioned in the list of Shishak cities in the Kingdom of Judah, such as Givon and Ayalon.
+Many signs of destruction from these years were found in many cities in the country (including Lachish and Beit Tzur, which were part of the Kingdom of Judah, Beit Shean, and Megiddo, where a fragment of a stele with his name and title, and additional evidence of invasion) was discovered.
+Many archaeologists attribute the signs of destruction to this journey.

 The Bible briefly states that “In the fifth year of king Rehoboam, Shishak, the king of Egypt, attacked Jerusalem.”1 Kings 14:25

-However, according to scholars who deny the existence of the United Kingdom of Israel and the division, since Shoshenq I does not mention in the inscription the kingdoms of Israel and Judah and Jerusalem, this indicates that the two kingdoms did not exist then and that in the 10th century Jerusalem, therefore, was merely a small settlement and was not used as the capital of a great kingdom and therefore Shishak (Shoshenq) skipped over it, and since it indicates only cities and towns, it indicates that the land of Canaan was at this time still divided into kingdom-cities.
+However, according to scholars who deny the existence of the United Kingdom of Israel and the division, since Shoshenq I does not mention in the inscription the kingdoms of Israel and Judah and Jerusalem, this indicates that the two kingdoms did not exist then and that in the 10th century Jerusalem, therefore, was merely a small settlement and was not used as the capital of a great kingdom.
+Therefore, Shishak (Shoshenq) skipped over it, and since it indicates only cities and towns, it suggests that the land of Canaan was still divided into kingdom-cities at this time.